Arthur D. Hirschfelder: Parents

-Arthur Douglas Hirschfelder was born on September 29, 1879 in San Francisco, California to Clara Honigsberg and physician Joseph Oakland Hirschfelder.
-His father, Joseph, moved from Germany to California in 1843 where he attended University of California and graduated the first in his class.
+Hirschfelder was born on September 29, 1879, in San Francisco, California, to Clara Honigsberg and physician Joseph Oakland Hirschfelder.
+His father, Joseph, emigrated from Germany to California, United States in 1843 where he attended University of California and graduated the first in his class.
 Later, he became a professor of medicine at Cooper Medical College, now known as the Stanford University School of Medicine, where he became the first professor to highlight the importance of accurate bedside records.
 Joseph played a significant role in Arthur's choice of career, greatly influencing his desire to become a physician.
-His father Joseph Hirschfelder passed away at the age of 65 on July 4, 1920 due to a sudden case of heart failure.
+His father Joseph Hirschfelder died at the age of 65 on July 4, 1920, due to a sudden case of heart failure.